A classification of solitons for the surface diffusion flow of entire graphs: Introduction

 The evolution equation as proposed by Mullins is (see \cite{M57}*{(11)})

 where we have set the physical constant $D_s\gamma\Omega^2\nu/kT = B>0$, determined by parameters from the specific setting, to 1 (following Mullins).

 Since Mullins' paper, a great number of works have appeared studying surface diffusion.
 As explained in Cahn-Taylor \cite{CT94} the surface diffusion operator is an important object to study in its own right.
 By the time of \cite{CT94} not only were many further physical settings discovered to be modeled by surface diffusion and its generalisations, but the hallmark geometric properties of surface diffusion discovered.
-Namely that for an immersed surface, the surface diffusion flow conserves signed enclosed volume and reduces surface area, with equilibria consisting precisely of surfaces with constant mean curvature.
+Namely, that for an immersed surface, the surface diffusion flow conserves signed enclosed volume and reduces surface area, with equilibria consisting precisely of surfaces with constant mean curvature.
 Cahn-Taylor argued that a comprehensive mathematical theory for surface diffusion flow needs to be developed.

 In terms of existence and uniqueness for solutions to \eqref{CDF}, the best result to our knowledge is that of Asai \cites{A10,A12}, where it is proved that unique solutions exist from \emph{bounded} initial data of class $h^{1+\alpha}$ (the closure of bounded uniformly continuous functions of order $1+\alpha$ in the space of bounded uniformly smooth functions).
-If the initial data is Lipschitz with small Lipschitz constant, then \cite{KL12} may also be used to generate a unique solution.
+If the initial data is Lipschitz (in $C^{0,1}(\R^n)$) with small Lipschitz constant, then \cite{KL12} may also be used to generate a unique solution.
 In higher dimensions we mention the result \cite{LSS20} which is in the same regularity class as Asai and remarkably general.
+More recently, \cite{GGK} offers an extension of this approach to a class of problems where the velocity of the curve is the Laplace-Betrami operator acting on a function of the curvature.

 Here, we focus on the study of entire graphical solutions to the flow \eqref{CDF}.
 Specifically, we are interested in the classification of solutions moving according to a symmetry action of the ambient plane, that is, solitons.
 As rotations will not preserve graphicality, we focus on the cases of (a) self-similar solutions; and (b) travelling waves.